Many labs make right work

-Some skeptics have said that the crisis is overblown, and that it’s normal for there to be variation between cultures and labs in whether a published effect can be reproduced.
+Some sceptics have said that the crisis is overblown and that it’s normal for there to be variation between cultures and labs in whether a published effect can be reproduced.

 #156 and #133, please stand up

-These projects are a response to collective concern that the reproducibility of published findings may not be as robust as is assumed, particularly because ofpublication pressures that may lead to publication bias in which studies and findings with negative results are ignored or unpublished.
+These projects are a response to concerns that the reproducibility of published findings may not be as robust as is assumed, particularly because of publication pressures that may lead to publication bias in which studies and findings with negative results are ignored or unpublished.

 Such biases could distort the evidence in the published literature implying that the findings are stronger than the existing evidence suggests and failing to identify boundary conditions on when the findings will be observed.